roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 #### Dicts

-Dicts are the members of royal family in Python.
+Dicts are the members of the royal family in Python.
 The whole Python language is based on them.
 Essentially, **dicts** are **mutable** mappings of **unique keys** to corresponding values.
 Dicts are typically iterated over or accesses by keys:

 ```python
 lang_mascots: dict[str, str] = {